Fractivities

 Fraction Tree

-Use a simple model of a branching fractal apple tree to practice fractions.
+Use a simple model of an apple tree to practice fractions.

 scav-pcone170